Similar to Surf pages, you can add, delete and move Immerse pages using the Immerse outline in the Editor.

 Adding Immerse pages

-The '+' icon adds a new Immerse page after the current page (highlighted with the blue number).
-This new page appears on the left-hand side of the Editor as two page breaks and text saying 'New page.'
+The '+' icon opens the Immerse templates window where you can select the blank page, then click on Insert template.
+This new page appears on the left-hand side of the editor as two page breaks and text saying 'New page'.

 Deleting Immerse pages